norwytch/pitwaller/README.md

 This system was built for a specific use case and makes specific bets.
 The main assumptions and caveats:

-- **The tiers assume a monotonic distance–accuracy relationship.** The whole design rests on one empirical property: accuracy rises monotonically as inputs approach the dense core, so HIGH beats MED beats LOW.
-This held in the original system (and in the demo: 95% → 81% → 59%), but it is a property to *verify on your data*, not a guarantee — where OOD distance and accuracy decouple, the tiers carry no signal.
-The opt-in [label-calibrated tiers](#optional-label-calibrated-tiers-tier_calibrationpy) measure this relationship directly instead of assuming it.
+- **The tiers assume a monotonic distance–accuracy relationship.** The design rests on accuracy rising as inputs approach the dense core (HIGH > MED > LOW).
+This held in the original system and the demo (95% → 81% → 59%), but verify it on your data: where distance and accuracy decouple, the tiers carry no signal.
+The optional [label-calibrated tiers](#optional-label-calibrated-tiers-tier_calibrationpy) measure the relationship instead of assuming it.
 - **OOD distance is a proxy for error, not error itself.** It flags inputs that are *novel*, not inputs that are *wrong*; confident in-distribution mistakes (overlapping classes, label noise, hard examples) pass through as HIGH.
-- **It detects covariate shift, not concept drift.** If p(x) is stable but p(y|x) changes, the OOD signals stay quiet while accuracy falls — only the label-dependent accuracy monitor will notice.
+- **It detects covariate shift, not concept drift.** If p(x) is stable but p(y|x) changes, the OOD signals stay quiet while accuracy falls; only the label-dependent accuracy monitor notices.
 - **It works in the model's own feature space**, which is optimised for class separation, not density.
-Genuinely novel inputs can collapse into dense regions and score as in-distribution, and in high dimensions the distance bands are thin and noise-sensitive.
+Novel inputs can collapse into dense regions and score as in-distribution, and in high dimensions the distance bands are thin and noise-sensitive.
 - **The supervised half needs labels.** Accuracy-, recall-, and McNemar-based triggers depend on labelled production data, which is usually delayed and selection-biased; without labels you only have the unsupervised OOD signals.
-- **The remediation policy is heuristic.** Its thresholds are tunable defaults, its symptom→fix mapping is correlational, and it has no built-in outcome feedback — treat its output as a ranked suggestion for a human, not an autopilot.
+- **The remediation policy is heuristic.** Its thresholds are tunable defaults, its symptom→fix mapping is correlational, and it has no outcome feedback.
+Treat its output as a ranked suggestion for a human, not an autopilot.
 - **Conformal guarantees assume exchangeability**, which shift violates; the weighted variant helps only with good density-ratio estimates, and coverage is marginal, not per-class.

 ### Worth the effort when

-- **Silent errors are expensive** — medical imaging, defect detection, perception, fraud — so routing low-confidence cases to a human or fallback pays for the overhead.
+- **Silent errors are expensive** (medical imaging, defect detection, perception, fraud), so routing low-confidence cases to a human or fallback pays off.
-- **Your real risk is covariate shift** — new sensors/cameras, seasonal or geographic drift, an evolving input mix — which is the failure mode it actually detects well.
+- **Your real risk is covariate shift** (new sensors/cameras, seasonal or geographic drift, an evolving input mix), the failure mode it detects well.
 - **The model is long-lived and you'll maintain it**, so the per-checkpoint cost of rebuilding the index and recalibrating amortises.
-- **The training distribution has clear structure** — clustered, well-sampled, with novel inputs genuinely off-manifold — so the kNN/IF geometry separates cleanly.
+- **The training distribution has clear structure** (clustered, well-sampled, novel inputs off-manifold), so the kNN/IF geometry separates cleanly.
-- **You can act on the tiers** — a review queue, a fallback model, a retraining loop — and at least some labels arrive eventually.
+- **You can act on the tiers** (a review queue, a fallback model, a retraining loop), and at least some labels arrive eventually.

 ### Probably overkill when

-- **Errors are cheap or easily corrected** (recommendations, soft tagging) — a max-softmax threshold or a simple accuracy dashboard is enough.
+- **Errors are cheap or easily corrected** (recommendations, soft tagging): a max-softmax threshold or simple accuracy dashboard is enough.
-- **The input stream is stationary** (closed-world, controlled capture conditions) — drift detection is solving a non-problem.
+- **The input stream is stationary** (closed-world, controlled capture): drift detection is solving a non-problem.
-- **Your dominant risk is concept or label drift** — invest in labelled drift tests on p(y|x) instead; this system is largely blind to it.
+- **Your dominant risk is concept or label drift**: invest in labelled drift tests on p(y|x) instead; this system is largely blind to it.
-- **The model is short-lived** (prototypes, rapidly-replaced models) — the maintenance overhead never amortises.
+- **The model is short-lived** (prototypes, rapidly-replaced models): the maintenance overhead never amortises.
-- **Serving is latency- or memory-constrained** (edge) — a parametric score (Mahalanobis, energy) beats carrying the whole training-embedding index and running kNN per inference.
+- **Serving is latency- or memory-constrained** (edge): a parametric score (Mahalanobis, energy) beats carrying the whole training-embedding index and running kNN per inference.
-- **You have no labels and no capacity to act** — the auto-QA loop is then decorative.
+- **You have no labels and no capacity to act**: the auto-QA loop is then decorative.

 ## Install